Bob and Deliver: Reception

 Pilot Viruet of The A.V.
-Club gave the episode a B+, saying "Bob and Deliver" has a predictable quick-fix ending: Of course there’s a “O captain, my captain” moment and of course Bob yanks Tina out of Metal Shop to have her rejoin the “restaurant” and save the day with a piece of metal welded to another piece of metal.
-But it’s hard to complain about an episode that features Bob and a handful of students careening down a hallway on a TV cart.
-Plus, Bob and Tina are always the best pairing on the show, so any time Bob’s Burgers ends on a sweet note between them, I can’t help but love it."
+Club gave the episode a B+, saying "Bob and Deliver" has a predictable quick-fix ending: Of course there's a “O captain, my captain” moment and of course Bob yanks Tina out of Metal Shop to have her rejoin the “restaurant” and save the day with a piece of metal welded to another piece of metal.
+But it's hard to complain about an episode that features Bob and a handful of students careening down a hallway on a TV cart.
+Plus, Bob and Tina are always the best pairing on the show, so any time Bob's Burgers ends on a sweet note between them, I can't help but love it."

-Robert Ham of Paste gave the episode an 8.9 out of 10, saying "The series has, this season, been maintaining a nice balance between somewhat emotionally driven episodes like “Seaplane!” and “Turkey in a Can” and goofy diversions like tonight’s installment.
+Robert Ham of Paste gave the episode an 8.9 out of 10, saying "The series has, this season, been maintaining a nice balance between somewhat emotionally driven episodes like “Seaplane!” and “Turkey in a Can” and goofy diversions like tonight's installment.
 And even amid the silliness, they still manage to give each character a telling batch of dialogue or action that speak right to their cores.
-When the writers are able to do that in the midst of ridiculous moments like Linda teaching one of their regulars how to dance, they’re just continuing to prove what an amazing crew is behind this show."
+When the writers are able to do that in the midst of ridiculous moments like Linda teaching one of their regulars how to dance, they're just continuing to prove what an amazing crew is behind this show."
+Ham did applaud the creativity of the episode as it's a minor parody of the Edward James Olmos film "Stand and Deliver".

 The episode received a 2.1 rating and was watched by a total of 4.60 million people.
 This made it the third most watched show on Animation Domination that night, beating American Dad! but losing to Family Guy and The Simpsons with 6.85 million.

 Greg Thompson was nominated for a Writers Guild of America Award for Outstanding Writing in Animation at the 67th Writers Guild of America Awards for his script to this episode.